davidHarush/BingMapTutorial/README.md

 Android app that demonstrates work with Microsoft bing map
 <br/>
 ### Features

+- Support dark mode
 - Show a map using Bing or Openstreet map.
 - Collect geo location using location services and show an icon on the map with the current location.
 - Implement a restful API call to Google Places that get a list of nearby points of Interests.
-- Show the list of 5 points of interests on the map and update them when the location changes.
+- Show the 5 nearest points of interests on the map and update them when the location changes.

 ### Used technologies